isc-projects/kea/doc/sphinx/arm/intro.rst

    is running.
 This is an optional dependency; Kea can be built without RADIUS support.

--  As of the 1.5.0 release, Kea provides a NETCONF interface with the kea-netconf agent.
+-  Kea provides a NETCONF interface with the kea-netconf agent.
 This Kea module is built optionally and requires Sysrepo software when used.
 Building Kea with NETCONF support requires many dependencies to be installed, which are described in